The Power of Two Choices for Random Walks: Introduction

 To the best of our knowledge, Avin \& Krishnamachari~\cite{AvinKri} were the first to apply the principle of the power of choice to random walks.
 However, their version only considers a simple choice rule where the vertex with fewer previous visits is always preferred, and ties are broken randomly.
 This is in the spirit of balanced allocations, the origin of the power of two choices paradigm.
 Their results are mainly empirical and suggest a decrease in the variance of the cover time, and a significant improvement in visit load balancing.
 This is related to the greedy random walk of Orenshtein and Shinkar~\cite{OreShi}, which chooses uniformly from adjacent vertices that have not yet been visited (if possible).
 This model is well studied for expanders~\cite{BerUnVisit,CooBia}.
 The power of choice has also been studied in the context of deterministic random walks and the rotor-router model \cite{BeeDet,CooperICALP}.

-Perhaps closest to our work, Azar, Broder, Karlin, Linial and Phillips \cite{ABKLPbias} introduced the $\eps$-biased random walk where at each step with probability $\eps$ a controller can choose a neighbour of the current vertex to move to, otherwise a uniformly random one is selected.
-They obtained bounds on the stationary probabilities and show that optimal strategies for maximising or minimising stationary probabilities or hitting times can be computed in polynomial time.
+Perhaps closest to our work, Azar, Broder, Karlin, Linial and Phillips \cite{ABKLPbias} introduced the $\eps$-biased random walk ($\eps$-BRW) where at each step with probability $\eps>0$ a controller can choose a neighbour of the current vertex to move to, otherwise a uniformly random one is selected.
+The model is quite similar to ours in the sense that the controller has full knowledge of the graph when choosing a neighbour.
+Azar et al.\ obtained bounds on the stationary probabilities and show that optimal strategies for maximising or minimising stationary probabilities or hitting times can be computed in polynomial time.
+There is some overlap with our results in Section \ref{complexsec}, where in particular Theorem \ref{progstat} uses a clever substitution from \cite{ABKLPbias} to express an optimisation problem as a linear program.
+One major difference is that Azar et al.\ restrict their study to time independent strategies and do not investigate cover times.
+Three of the authors of this paper have recently extended \cite{ABKLPbias} to the time dependent setting and studied cover times for $\eps$-biased random walks \cite{TBRW}.
+The conference paper \cite{ITCSpaper} collects some of our results on the CRW from here and on the $\eps$-BRW from \cite{TBRW} giving a comparison between the two processes.

+Azar et al.\ \cite{ABKLPbias} suggest that the most natural choice of bias for the $\eps$-BRW is $\eps=\Theta(1/\dmax)$, where $\dmax$ is the maximum degree.
+It is shown in \cite[Proposition 1]{ITCSpaper} that the CRW can emulate the $\eps$-BRW provided $\eps\leq 1/\dmax$.
+However, the reverse does not hold unless the bias $\eps$ is close to $1$; the main obstacle is that avoiding a particular next step is much more difficult for the $\eps$-BRW.
+Further evidence that the CRW is more powerful than the $\eps$-BRW is in the cover time bounds we prove for the CRW in Theorem \ref{trelbdd} and for the time dependent version of the $\eps$-BRW in \cite[Theorem 3.2]{TBRW}.
+For the most natural choice $\eps=\Theta(1/\dmax)$, these bounds differ by a factor which is almost linear in $\dmax$, suggesting that the CRW deals better with high-degree graphs than the $\eps$-BRW.

+With regard to complexity questions, we note that for the simple random walk, hitting times can be expressed as the solution to a set of $n$ linear equations and can therefore be computed in polynomial time.
+Determining the complexity of computing the cover time, however, is far more challenging and still remains open \cite[Open Problem 6.35]{aldousfill}.
+Significant progress was made by Ding, Lee and Peres \cite{DLP} who discovered a deterministic polynomial time $\BO{1}$-approximation algorithm for the cover time.
+In this paper we show that computing an optimal strategy for the cover time of the CRW is $\NP$-hard.